-Pearson Hong Kong recognised 84 schools from Hong Kong and 5 schools from Macao in the first ever ceremony to celebrate the presentation of plaques to Edexcel Academic Centres in Hong Kong on 4 December, 2012.
-The ceremony, held at the British Consulate-General in Hong Kong, was attended by 35 schools with nearly 70 principals and representatives.
-It started with a welcome speech from Mr Stephen Cartwright, Trade Commissioner, British Consulate-General in Hong Kong.
+Pearson (Hong Kong, China) recognised 84 schools from Hong Kong, China and 5 schools from Macao, China in the first ever ceremony to celebrate the presentation of plaques to Edexcel Academic Centres across the two cities on 4 December, 2012.
+The ceremony, held at the British Consulate-General in the city, was attended by 35 schools with nearly 70 principals and representatives.
+It started with a welcome speech from Mr Stephen Cartwright, Trade Commissioner, British Consulate-General in Hong Kong, China.

 Welcome speech from Mr Stephen Cartwright.